 It is very important that before deleting the application from the phone or if you change the phone, you make a backup of the accounts in Google Authenticator.

-For iOS and iPadOS I recommend the 2FAS Auth application.
+For iOS and iPadOS recommend the application 2FAS Auth.
 This saves the 2FA credentials in iCloud.
-So if you lose iPhone or uninstall the application, the 2FA credentials remain iCloud and will be imported automatically when reinstalling 2FAS Auth.
+So if you lose iPhone or uninstall the application, the 2FA credentials remain iCloud and they will be automatically imported during the reinstallation 2FAS Auth.

 A future without passwords